 In the 60s, I attended a traditional three-year diploma program and, in 1981, became one of the first gerontological nurse practitioners.
 Before then, care of the elderly wasn’t considered a specialty, like pediatrics.
 Finally, older people’s needs were seen as different from those of other age groups.
 I was on the forefront, providing that care.
 I have worked in hospitals, nursing homes, clinics and nursing schools.
 Currently, I volunteer at a local hospital where I am co-chair of the Patient Advisory Council.

 My favorite work setting has been home care.
 On entering a stranger’s home, a nurse never knows what she’ll find—an empty fridge, filth, extreme isolation, a loving family or a fractured one.
 She relies on her skill and knowledge, what she packed in her nurse’s bag and improvises the rest.
 Most important she must develop a trusting relationship with the patient and family to obtain a positive outcome.

-Throughout my career I’ve felt we nurses don’t get the appreciation we deserve.
-One of the reasons for this is that we rarely inform the public about what we do.
-Once, I solicited stories from hospital nurses about what they did that made a difference in a patient’s life.
+Throughout my career, I’ve felt nurses don’t always get the appreciation we deserve—in part because we rarely inform the public about what it is that we actually do.
+Years ago, when I was working at a government hospital, I solicited stories from nurses about the work they did—how they made a difference in a patient’s life.
 I planned to put the stories in a brochure to distribute during National Nurses Week.
-I received minimal submissions.
-The most common reason I heard from the staff nurses for not sharing their stories was I don’t want to write about what I do.
+I received very few submissions.
+The most common reason I heard from the staff nurses for not sharing their stories: I don’t want to write about what I do.
 It’s too much like boasting.